jethornton/rpi/docs/source/install-10L.rst

 ------------------------------

 First some settings need to be changed using raspi-config.
-After booting up open a terminal and type in the following.
+After booting up and logging in type in the following.
 ::

   sudo raspi-config